 In addition, Mark spoke about ensuring resumption "Whilst the staging of opens will be a decision taken by each racecourse, we are confident that our measures and the government’s guidance are now in such a place where this can be done with minimal risk to health and safety".

 “As the first sport back, greyhound racing has really flown the flag for the UK over the past week but we are proud to have done so responsibly, taking one step at a time.
 We know people will be eager to see the calendar for the return of open racing and the Committee is meeting later this week to discuss further details.
-We will of course update the industry with a schedule as soon as we are able." - He added.
+We will of course update the industry with a schedule as soon as we are able."

 According to information, the races will be open to the public starting only from the 29th of July, with banners indicating the individual distance between people and with x% of the allowed capacity.